- Admissions & Aid

-Cindy Casey is the Program Coordinator and an Instructor for Gwynedd Mercy University's Computer Information Science Program for the School of Arts and Sciences.
-Ms. Casey earned her MS in Economic Crime Forensics as well as a graduate certificate in Cybersecurity from La Salle University in Philadelphia, PA, where she graduated top of her class and was awarded a scholarship from the Association of Certified Fraud Examiner’s Philadelphia Chapter.
+Cindy Casey is the Program Coordinator and Professor of Practice for Gwynedd Mercy University's Computer Information Science Program for the School of Arts and Sciences.
+Professor Casey earned her MS in Economic Crime Forensics as well as a graduate certificate in Cybersecurity from La Salle University in Philadelphia, PA, where she graduated top of her class and was awarded a scholarship from the Association of Certified Fraud Examiner’s Philadelphia Chapter.

-While at Drexel, Ms. Casey worked as a research assistant and was the 2011 Research Day Winner, for her work, Computation and Modeling (Non-Bio) Category – “Thinking Outside the Box – A Practitioner's Guide to Xbox Forensics.
-After receiving her AAS from Philadelphia Community College in Digital Forensics, Ms. Casey completed an internship with the Montgomery County Computer Crime Lab in Pennsylvania.
+While at Drexel, Professor Casey worked as a research assistant and was the 2011 Research Day Winner, for her work, Computation and Modeling (Non-Bio) Category – “Thinking Outside the Box – A Practitioner's Guide to Xbox Forensics.
+After receiving her AAS from Philadelphia Community College in Digital Forensics, Professor Casey completed an internship with the Montgomery County Computer Crime Lab in Pennsylvania.

-As a finalist in the US Cyber Challenge, Ms. Casey was awarded a scholarship to and attended the 2013 East-Coast USCC Cyber Security Camp sponsored by DHS in Roanoke, VA.
+As a finalist in the US Cyber Challenge, Professor Casey was awarded a scholarship to and attended the 2013 East-Coast USCC Cyber Security Camp sponsored by DHS in Roanoke, VA.
 She was also a US Cyber Challenge finalist and scholarship recipient in 2014 and 2015.
-Ms. Casey does consultation work for law enforcement as well as the private sector.
+Professor Casey does consultation work for law enforcement as well as the private sector.